manami-project/anime-offline-database/.github/CONTRIBUTING.md

 It is created automatically and reviewed in a half-automated process.

 ## Do you plan to open source the code which creates this dataset?
 Yes.
-However there is still work todo before I can/want to open source it and that doesn't have any priority right now.
+Parts of the code are already [available](https://github.com/manami-project?tab=repositories&q=modb&type=source).
+However there is still work to do before I can/want to open source the rest and that doesn't have any priority right now.

 ## How do you split entries?
 Entries are split if one meta data provider lists multiple entries as one and others don't.